paultcochrane/gcc_farm_config/README.md

     $ git ci -a -m "Adding configuration for gcc<nnn>"
     $ git push origin gcc<nnn>

+### link the version-controlled config files back into the smoke dir

+Now if the files are changed in the `smoke` dir, then we can keep track of the changes.

+    $ for file in perlcurrent.cfg perlcurrent.cfg.bak smokecurrent_config \
+                  smokecurrent.patchup smokecurrent.sh smokecurrent.skiptests \
+                  smokecurrent.usernote
+      do
+          ln -sf $HOME/p5smoke/gcc_farm_config/$file $HOME/p5smoke/smoke/$file
+      done

 ## Running the smoker by hand

     $ ssh gcc<nnn>